Not every unknown is unpredictable. Sometimes, a problem is merely complicated.

 If your goal is to change how people behave, you won’t be able to just analyze and plan.
 For example, you may face challenges if you are innovating on a product that you hope customers will like or improving some part of your internal organization in the hopes that our colleagues will change how they do a particular task.

-How we behave is governed by the relationships and agreements we have with one other, which might not be clearly expressed.
-And people are very intelligent and adaptive, so if we try to influence their behaviors, they may ignore our input, fight it, or leverage it for their advantage — which may not align with our intentions.
+The relationships and agreements we have with one other govern how we behave.
+And people are very intelligent and adaptive.
+If we try to influence their behaviors, they may ignore it, fight it, or leverage it for their advantage which may not align with our intentions.

 Competition Creates Unpredictability